Tajuddin Ahmad: Formation of the Bangladesh Government in Exile

 Reunited in Agartala, the Awami League leadership pondered the cabinet agenda and distributing cabinet offices.
-In the absence of President Sheikh Mujib, Syed Nazrul Islam served as acting president, Khondaker Mostaq took the Ministry of Foreign Affairs, (Note: While the rest of the senior leadership had already accepted Tajuddin as the prime minister, Khondaker Mostaq, being the senior most among the leaders, initially laid claim to be the rightful candidate for that position.
+In the absence of President Sheikh Mujib, Syed Nazrul Islam served as acting president, Khondaker Mostaq took the Ministry of Foreign Affairs, (Note: While the rest of the senior leadership had already accepted Tajuddin as the prime minister, Khondaker Mostaq, being the most senior among the leaders, initially laid claim to being the rightful candidate for that position.
 After being persuaded by others, he eventually accepted the foreign minister's office.)
 Qamarauzzaman was given the State Minister's office, Mansur Ali the Finance Minister's, and Colonel Osmani, a retired veteran of the Pakistan army turned Awami League politician, was appointed commander-in-chief of the armed forces.
 The entire cabinet returned to Kolkata on 13 April, set to take oath at some yet unoccupied place in Bangladesh.

-The oath taking ceremony took place on 17 April 1971, at a village along the India-Bangladesh border, called Baidyanathtala, in Kushtia district (currently Meherpur district), on Bangladeshi soil.
+The oath-taking ceremony took place on 17 April 1971, at a village along the India-Bangladesh border called Baidyanathtala, in Kushtia district (currently Meherpur district), on Bangladeshi soil.
 Professor Yusuf Ali read the proclamation of independence, drafted by Amir-ul Islam and reviewed by Subrata Roy Chowdhury, a lawyer at the Calcutta High Court, retroactively in effect from 10 April.
 Answering a journalist during the ceremony, Tajuddin named the place Mujibnagar, after Sheikh Mujibur Rahman.
 Later the government-in-exile came to be popularly known as the Mujibnagar Government.
 Mujibnagar was abandoned quickly after the oath ceremony as participants feared a raid by Pakistani forces.
 The government settled in Kolkata, in exile, for the rest of the war—briefly at a house on Ballyganj Circular Road and then at 8 Theatre Road.

 On 15 April, Tajuddin secretly met Hossain Ali, the deputy high commissioner of Pakistan, in Kolkata.
 Tajuddin persuaded Ali, along with his Bengali staff, to switch allegiance to the Bangladesh government the day after the cabinet took their oaths.
 As promised, Ali and 70 employees at the Deputy High Commission swore allegiance to the Bangladesh Government, turning the Pakistan High Commission on 9 Circus Avenue into the Bangladesh Mission in Kolkata for good.
 The mission came to house part of the government's offices, most importantly, the Ministry of Foreign Affairs.